duggabe/gr-control/README.md

 ```
 python3 -u xmt_rcv_switch.py
 ```
 3. A new window titled `xmt_rcv_switch` will open showing LED status indicators, Rcv Gain control, Receive Freq, Offset (for repeaters), Transmit Freq, and a Transmit switch.
-Clicking the Transmit switch will perform the following sequence:
+Clicking the Transmit switch will perform the following sequence in conjunction with `relay_sequencer.py`.
   * mute receiver
   * turn off rcv LED
-  * switch antenna from rcv to xmt (once implemented)
   * turn on Antenna LED
+  * switch antenna from rcv to xmt
-  * delay 10 ms
+  * delay 100 ms
-  * turn on power amp (once implemented)
+  * turn on power amp
+  * delay 250 ms
   * turn on Amp LED
   * delay 10 ms
   * unmute transmitter